gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-09-11

-This data set describes annual *survival* probabilities for juvenile natural- and hatchery-origin fish moving downstream through the hydrosystem, from the tailrace of Lower Granite Dam (the first mainstem dam encountered by outmigrants) through the tailrace of Bonneville Dam (the final dam before fish reach the ocean).
+This data set describes annual *survival* probabilities for juvenile natural- and hatchery-origin Chinook salmon moving downstream through the hydrosystem, from the tailrace of Lower Granite Dam (the first mainstem dam encountered by outmigrants) through the tailrace of Bonneville Dam (the final dam before fish reach the ocean).
 Survival estimates are calculated using a Cormack-Jolly-Seber model based on detections of PIT-tagged fish at the dams, as well as detections at sites downstream (primarily the estuary trawl), detections at bird colonies and other tag recoveries, and detections of returning adults.

 For the GR-LCM, hydrosystem survival estimates are origin-specific (calculated separately for natural-origin vs. hatchery-origin fish), but